ColinKennedy/ways/docs/plugin_basics.rst

 The second important thing to note is that the regex for "JOB", which is "\w+_\d{3}", wasn't actually defined in JOB.
 It was defined in Subtokens, JOB_NAME_PREFIX and JOB_NAME_SUFFIX and JOB_ID.
 Ways composed that regex value for JOB using its Subtokens.
-A Subtoken is a Token that is nested inside of another Token.
+Like the name implies, a Subtoken is a Token that is nested inside of another Token.

-In docstrings, this is referred to as a "Child-Search".
+In docstrings, we refer to this as a "Child-Search".
 Ways also has a "Parent-Search" which is exactly like "Child-Search" but instead of searching for values down, it looks up at a Subtoken's parents.
 Both Child-Search and Parent-Search are recursive.

 Search methods like Parent/Child Search matter once you start getting into the deeper parts of Ways, such as Asset objects.
+For now, just know that it exists.

 ::